wolfgangj/bone-lisp/README.md

 This is Free Software distributed under the terms of the ISC license.
 (A very simple non-copyleft license.)
 See the file LICENSE for details.

+## Who?

+It is being developed by
+Wolfgang Jaehrling (wolfgang at conseptizer dot org)

 ## Links